microsoft/vscode-dev-containers/README.md

   - **Dockerfile**: you are working on a single service that can be described by a single `Dockerfile`
   - **docker-compose**: you are working on services that are described using a `docker-compose-file.yml`.

 In all of the above cases you can tag a folder as a Development Container by adding a file `.vscode/devContainer.json` to the folder.
 This file describes how to open the folder in a Development Container.
-This file can be considered the "recipe for creating a container". **TO DO** There will be a command that guides you when creating a new `devContainer.json` file for a folder.
+This file can be considered the "recipe for creating a container".

 ### Image